Keep Hardware Accelerated GPU Scheduling On or Off?

 1. Press the shortcut Win + I on your keyboard as shown in the image.

-3. Once the Graphics page opens, click on the highlighted option saying “Change default graphics settings“.
+3. When the Graphics page opens, click on the highlighted option saying “Change default graphics settings“.

 4. Turn on the “Hardware-accelerated GPU scheduling” option as shown.

-5. It is recommended that you restart your PC to ensure everything works properly.
+5. It’s recommended that you restart your PC to ensure everything works properly.

 Should You Turn HAGS On?

-While only NVIDIA realistically supports (and AMD to some extent) HAGS, let’s discuss whether you should use this feature.
-We’ll go across various benchmarks, synthetic and gaming to see if HAGS makes a difference.
+While only NVIDIA realistically supports HAGS (and AMD to some extent), let’s discuss whether you should use this feature.
+We’ll go through various benchmarks, both synthetic and gaming, to see if HAGS makes a difference.

-Generally, a small performance loss/gain should be negligible and will be in the margin of error.
-What we want to look for is outliers and check if the performance tanks in specific scenarios.
+Generally, a small performance loss/gain should be negligible and will be within the margin of error.
+What we want to look for are outliers and check if the performance drops significantly in specific scenarios.

-Lucky for us, Puget Systems conducted a large number of synthetic tests a while back.
-We’ll be using their numbers as a reference to see if HAGS is really worth all the hype.
+Fortunately for us, Puget Systems conducted a large number of synthetic tests a while back.
+We’ll use their numbers as a reference to see if HAGS is really worth all the hype.

 1. Synthetic Testing

-Again, the credit goes to Puget Systems for spending valuable time conducting these tests.
+Again, credit goes to Puget Systems for investing valuable time conducting these tests.
 From the results, we find that HAGS has very little impact on synthetic benchmarks.
-So if you’re looking to impress your friends with a higher score then HAGS won’t do the trick.
+So, if you’re looking to impress your friends with a higher score, HAGS won’t do the trick.

 Starting with Photoshop, the largest difference was with the AMD Threadripper PRO 5995WX and the RTX 4080 system where a configuration without HAGS leads to 8% better performance.